OpenDreamKit/OpenDreamKit.github.io/_posts/2018-06-20-Hamburg-DisseminationWorkshop-SteeringMeeting.md

 ### 12:30 lunch

-14:00 Session 3 :
+14:00 Session 2 :

-  - presentations of participants eager to share their activities or ideas on dissem. and comm. content
+  - Presentations of participants eager to share their activities or ideas on dissem. and comm. content
-  - brainstorming if needed and/or writing of content (use cases, etc) 15:00 Session 4 : Introduction to XFEL and visit to experimental hall Coffee
+  - Brainstorming if needed and/or writing of content (use cases, etc)

+ 15:00 Session 3 : Introduction to XFEL and visit to experimental hall Coffee

 ### 16:00 Coffee break